Store inventory

 5 Unit — how the item is counted (pcs, kg, L, …).
 A smaller line beneath shows the content per unit for packaged items (for example 500 ml / bottle).

 6 Last Report — when the item was last verified and the count then.
 A first count reads Opening; later ones show the Diff against what was expected — green for a surplus, red for a shortfall.
+Items that no recipe uses read Not in a recipe in place of the diff: sales never deduct them, so the gap is expected rather than informative (see Inventory alerts).

 7 Actions — each row carries up to five buttons, from left to right: